Car Insurance in France: What It Is and How to Subscribe

 What if I want to amend my contract?

-No worries, you can amend your car insurance policy even after you signed up during the subscription year - and your provider can decide to put a term to your contract, too!
+No worries, you can amend or change your car insurance policy even after you signed up during the subscription year - and your provider can decide to put a term to your contract, too!
 Here are the conditions under which changes to a contract can happen.

 You wish to change the terms of your contract